 Thank You For Stopping By.
 Now Fly, Robin, Fly!

-We’ve arrived in the month of gratitude.
+We’re Rockin’ on into the month of gratitude.
 Yet, in these tumultuous times, we may not feel thankful for much.
 Granted, our national pain is palpable.
-And while we may not be able to sit down this Thanksgiving to enjoy a dinner with all the trimmings, we still should be thankful for what is before us, and what offers a smile.
+And while we may not be able to sit down this Thanksgiving to a dinner with all the trimmings, we can still be thankful for what is before us, and what offers a smile.
 Rock & Roll is good for that!

 As I worked on this article in the final days of October, I was reminded one particular day, of the unexpected things in life that bring joy.
 I wrote, looking ahead to November, trying not to be downcast and decided some upbeat Jimmy Buffett tunes might help soothe my savage soul.
 Songs You Know By Heart (1985) was perfect.

 I sang to her through two more songs before we both seemed to tire.
-I often talk with birds (I know that sounds crazy!), but never had one stick around for nine minutes.
+I am often visited by birds, but never had one stick around for nine minutes.
 It was a magical moment that renewed my spirit and led me to this month’s vintage Song of Note: “Fly, Robin, Fly!”

 I hope you’ll forgive that rather long intro, but the timing and the song were just too good not to share.
 I hope you smiled.
 Now, let’s flip on the mic & see what’s happening … 50 Years Ago this Month …

-You may recall KERN/Bakersfield, California’s, September cartoon fun with Issue #3.
+Then it’s a long leap to the West Coast where you may recall KERN/Bakersfield, California’s, September cartoon fun with Issue #3.
 They’re back with this month’s Issue #11 for November 7, 1975.
 And yep, DJs J.J.
 Jackson & Russ Gerber are still up to no good and their cartoon capers prove it.
 Joining them this month is news guy, John Q. Lawrence.
-With Burger King sponsoring a Super School contest and Royal Print & Copy supplying the corny comics, I’m sure listeners antics as they Rocked out to KERN.
+With Burger King sponsoring a Super School contest and Royal Print & Copy supplying the corny comics, I’m sure listeners loved the antics as they Rocked out to KERN.
+Which brings me to …

 ♪♪ BFYP Featured Radio Survey ♪♪